MicrosoftDocs/SupportArticles-docs/support/sql/tools/sqliosim-utility-simulate-activity-disk-subsystem.md

 ## SQLIOSim location

 In the past, SQLIOSim was shipped as a separate download package.
 Starting with SQL Server 2008, SQLIOSim is included in the SQL Server product installation.
 When you install SQL Server, you can find the SQLIOSim tool in the *\\Binn* folder of your SQL Server installation.
-We recommend that you use this updated versions of the tool to simulate the IO activity on the disk subsystem.
+We recommend that you use this updated version of the tool to simulate the IO activity on the disk subsystem.

-There are three files that are part of the SQLIOSim package.
-Two of them are optional, depending on whether you use the GUI or the command line version.
+Three files are part of the SQLIOSim package.
+Two are optional, depending on whether you use the GUI or the command line version.
 The *\\Binn* folder contains two executable files, *SQLIOSim.com* and *SQLIOSim.exe*.
 Both executable files provide identical simulation capabilities.

 - *SQLIOSim.com* is a command-line tool.
 You can configure it to run without user interaction.
 To do this configuration, you can use command-line parameters, a configuration file, or a combination of both of these methods.
 - *SQLIOSim.exe* is a graphical (GUI) application that accepts no command-line parameters.
 However, *SQLIOSim.exe* loads default configuration data from configuration files.